KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 and thus won't be enabled, increasing the speed of the application.

-### Implementations
+### Drivers

-The library that implements Vulkan, either through supporting a physical hardware device directly, converting Vulkan commands into native graphics commands, or simulating Vulkan through software, is considered "an implementation".
+The library that implements Vulkan, either through supporting a physical hardware device directly, converting Vulkan commands into native graphics commands, or simulating Vulkan through software, is considered "a driver".
-The most common type of implementation is still the Installable Client Driver (or ICD).
+The most common type of driver is still the Installable Client Driver (or ICD).
-The loader is responsible for discovering available Vulkan implementations on the system.
+The loader is responsible for discovering available Vulkan drivers on the system.
-Given a list of available implementations, the loader can enumerate all the available physical devices and provide this information for an application.
+Given a list of available drivers, the loader can enumerate all the available physical devices and provide this information for an application.

 #### Installable Client Drivers